NotReeceHarris/cryptic.js/README.md

 1. Download and install ngrok from the official website: https://ngrok.com/download.
 2. Extract the downloaded file and navigate to the folder containing the ngrok executable.
 3. Open a terminal or command prompt and navigate to the folder containing the ngrok executable.
-4. Type the following command to start a secure HTTP tunnel on port X:
+4. Type the following command to start a secure TCP tunnel on port X:

 ```
-ngrok http X
+ngrok TCP X
 ```

 Replace `X` with the port number you want to use.
 This will create a public URL that you can use to access your local server securely.